ramchandra-kc/download-libreoffice/README.md

 - XDM_PATH              // path of fast download manager executable.
 - XDM_DOWNLOAD_PATH     // place where the download manager downlands the file.
 - SOFFICE_VERSIONS_PATH // place to download multiple versions of LibreOffice.
+- FILE_PATH             // File to be opened.
+You can set this if you do not want to provide file path for each new version.

 ## Prerequisites